arguino/dotfiles/README.md

 * **.config/ranger/rifle.conf**
 Ranger config that includes the ability to set the wallpaper using pywal or the lockscreen using betterlockscreen directly.
-* **.config/ranger/rifle.conf**
-Ranger config that includes the ability to set the wallpaper using pywal or the lockscreen using betterlockscreen directly.
 * **.config/sublime-text-3/**
 Keybinds that might inspire you or not